r59q/r59q/README.md

   <h4>Welcome to my Github</h4>
   <p>My name is A. Malthe Henriksen.</br>
   I am a Computer Science student at Aarhus University, Denmark 🎓 </p>
+  <p>Works at Aarhus University as a student developer on project CEED, and as student developer at Rambøll Management</p>
   <h2></h2>
   <div>